hperrin/svelte-material-ui/THEMING.md

 ## Theming with Sass

-SMUI is themed using Sass variables.
-Each component has a `_index.scss` file that attempts to @use 'smui-theme'.
-The "smui-theme" needs to resolve to a file you provide, so it is generally recommended to create a `theme` directory in your source folder with a `_smui-theme.scss` file inside it, and include it in your Sass include paths.

-That file is where you define Sass variables for your theme.
+The `_smui-theme.scss` file is where you define Sass variables for your theme.
 You can check out the READMEs of the MDC-Web components to learn how to deeply style the components.
 The most important one (and probably the only one you want) is setting the [theme colors](https://github.com/material-components/material-components-web/tree/v11.0.0/packages/mdc-theme#color-scheme).
 For the Material color palette, you can @use ["@material/theme/color-palette"](https://github.com/material-components/material-components-web/blob/v11.0.0/packages/mdc-theme/_color-palette.scss).
 You might also want to style the [border radius variables](https://github.com/material-components/material-components-web/tree/v11.0.0/packages/mdc-shape#sass-variables).

 Here is an example `_smui-theme.scss` file you can use as a starting point.